Lincoln-CS/notebook9-10/README.md

 **2. Launch Jupyter**

 Make sure you're in the correct directory and have installed Jupyter Notebook.
-If you haven't, click [here]() top view the guide.
+If you haven't, click [here](https://github.com/Lincoln-CS-Elective/notebook/blob/main/docs/CONDA.md) to view the guide.

 ```bash
 jupyter notebook